The Right to Counsel

 Learn More About Your Right to Counsel From an Attorney

 Your right to counsel starts once custodial interrogation begins.
 Custody, however, has different definitions depending on the circumstances.
-If law enforcement has charged you with a crime, contact an experienced criminal defense attorney to discuss your case.
+If law enforcement has charged you with a crime, contact an experienced criminal defense attorney to discuss your case and legal options.

 Was this helpful?